 "Why, it's a pirate's dream," cried Mia, diverting Bloodbath the Pirate's attention.
-"It's packed to the rafters with gold, silver and gemstones!
+"It's packed full of gold, silver, and gemstones!
 The booty on that ship will make rich pirates of us all, a thousand times over."
 "All of us, hey?"
 He eyed her with his one good eye.